 Then there is the subsidiary question of English votes for English laws, or EVEL as it is known in the political science trade.
-The infamous West Lothian Question: "Should MPs from outside England be entitled to determine laws that apply only in England, when MPs from England cannot determine laws outside England in devolved matters?" was actually asked by Gladstone, even if it was William Hague who most recently described the system as "unsustainable".
-The BBC's November poll suggested that 66% of the English support the idea of allowing only MPs from England to vote on laws in the Westminster Parliament that affect only England.
+The infamous West Lothian Question: "Should MPs from outside England be entitled to determine laws that apply only in England, when MPs from England cannot determine laws outside England in devolved matters?" has been a dilemma since the time of Gladstone.
+The Scottish referendum has brought it to the front of the constitutional stage once more, with the BBC's November poll suggested that 66% of the English support the idea of allowing only MPs from England to vote on laws in the Westminster Parliament that affect only England.